 - Good insurance credit score

-- Prior 6 months of insurance with liability limits of 100/300 or higher
+- Prior to six months of insurance with liability limits of 100/300 or higher

 Most of the preferred driver characteristics are self-explanatory.
 However, it may surprise you to see your prior liability limits factor into your driving status.
 Insurance companies prefer clients to carry liability limits of 100/300 or higher because it is the best protection against lawsuits.
 Opting for your state’s minimal liability coverage usually reflects poorly on you as a driving risk.